cellml/libcellml/docs/reference/sectionA_definitions.rst

       Basic Latin full stop character :unicode:`002E`.

    #.
 SHALL, other than the sign indicator and the decimal point
-      separator, consist only of Basic Latin numerals.
+      separator, consist only of European numerals.

 .. marker3_5